 1. As we have consistently found since 2009, Iranian Americans remain deeply connected with their family in Iran, with more than one half making contact at least several times a month.
 Most speak with family or friends by phone, although there is an increasing reliance on Internet services, mobile apps and social media.

-2. About one-quarter say they have traveled to Iran in the past few years and about one-third report visits in recent years from friends and family in While only a few of those who have gone to Iran report having problems with either U.S. or Iranian authorities, three-quarters of all respondents say that new policies put in place by the Trump Administration may deter them from traveling to Iran in the future.
+2. About one-quarter say they have traveled to Iran in the past few years and about one-third report visits in recent years from friends and family in Iran.
+While only a few of those who have gone to Iran report having problems with either U.S. or Iranian authorities, three-quarters of all respondents say that new policies put in place by the Trump Administration may deter them from traveling to Iran in the future.

 3. More than one-half of Iranian Americans report having personally experienced discrimination because of their ethnicity, with the common forms of that discrimination being in social circumstances or at airports.